 Or choose from a preset list of 123 colors (with the Hue Color bulbs).

-This is a substantial dropping off of choice when switching to Alexa.
+This is a substantial dropping off of choice when switching to Alexa app.

-The Hue skill (within Alexa) is maintained by Philips Hue, so perhaps Hue will push out an update and give more color options in due course.
+The Hue skill (within Alexa) is maintained by Philips Hue smart lights, so perhaps Hue will push out an update and give more color options in due course.
 To be honest though, I doubt this will be the case.

 After all, the Hue team will prefer that people use the Hue app – they want to provide some features via Alexa, but not all of them otherwise people won’t use the Hue app (I say that as a software developer who’s worked on many multi-team projects in the past!).